Happy Creek Minerals (CVE:HPY) Trading Down 18.2% – Here’s What Happened

-Happy Creek Minerals Ltd. (CVE:HPY – Get Free Report) traded down 18.2% during mid-day trading on Thursday .
-The stock traded as low as C$0.05 and last traded at C$0.05.
-185,000 shares changed hands during trading, an increase of 134% from the average session volume of 79,062 shares.
+Happy Creek Minerals Ltd. (CVE:HPY – Get Free Report)’s share price was down 18.2% during mid-day trading on Thursday .
+The company traded as low as C$0.05 and last traded at C$0.05.
+Approximately 185,000 shares were traded during trading, an increase of 134% from the average daily volume of 79,062 shares.
 The stock had previously closed at C$0.06.

 Happy Creek Minerals Price Performance